 No problem, very easy.
-Just navigate to the ribbon as if you are setting up new alert, and select Manage My Alerts option.
+Just navigate to the ribbon as if you are setting up a new alert, and select Manage My Alerts option.

-This will actually bring you to the page where you manage all alerts you ever created on this site!
+This will bring you to the page where you manage all alerts you ever created on this site!
 Very convenient.
 You can click on the name of alert you want to modify or hit a checkbox next to it and click delete, if you no longer want to receive notifications.

 BONUS!
 How to create SharePoint Alerts on search

 I don’t believe many SharePoint users know about this, but in addition to documents, lists and libraries, you can also set an alert on specific search criteria.
 Let me explain.

 Say for example you are doing a keyword search using that search box in the top-right hand corner of the screen.
 In this example, I am searching for the keyword: policy.

 I get a list of results which match the criteria (it searches for word policy in the file name, metadata as well as text inside of the file).
 Say you want to be notified when new content is added to your SharePoint (any site) which matches particular keyword you are looking for.
 Guess what, there is a way to do this!

 Scroll all the way down of the search result page.
 Unless your SharePoint Administrator specifically disabled this option, you will see Alert me link.
 Click on it.

 There, you will see an already familiar screen where you can customize your alert.

 There are plenty of business reasons why you would setup SharePoint alerts.
 Here are a few of them: